 The disclosure requirements for pension benefits under IAS19 are detailed at Note 14: Retirement Benefits.
-The appointed actuaries have confirmed a net liability position of £0.234m, an increase of £0.352m in their assessment of the position of the pension fund.
+The appointed actuaries have confirmed a net liability position of £0.202m, an increase of £0.384m in their assessment of the position of the pension fund.
 This can be attributed to a higher net discount rate which serves to reduce the value placed on the obligations (corporate bond yields are at a similar level to 2019 but inflation expectations are significantly lower).

-There is no further impact in 2019/20 relating to the McCloud / Sargeant case noted in last year's accounts, whereby transitional protections on implementation of the new pension benefit structure in 2015 for members close to retirement age are argued to be unlawful on the grounds of age discrimination.
-The 2018/19 impact was an additional £0.058m of pension liability.
+The McCloud/Sargeant case noted in last year's accounts, whereby transitional protections on implementation of the new pension benefit structure in 2015 for members close to retirement age are argued to be unlawful on the grounds of age discrimination, added £0.058m of past service costs to the overall pension liability.
+Following the court ruling and subsequent announcement of proposed remedies by the UK Government, the appointed actuaries have now reduced the estimated past service costs figure by £0.031m in 2019/20 to reflect this change.